mozilla/autophone/INSTALL.md

 Each device must be rooted and reachable by adb.
 Check that "adb devices" shows each desired device.

+### Using an emulator ###

+If desired, the Android emulator can be used in place of a physical device.

+Set up an emulator AVD and verify that Firefox for Android can be run in the resulting emulator instance.

+These emulator device settings are recommended:
+ - Target: API Level 15 or greater
+ - RAM: 2048
+ - Internal Storage: 200 MiB
+ - SD Card: Size: 200 MiB
+ - Use Host GPU

+Be sure to select "Use Host GPU".
+A modern host computer and graphics card may be required.

+Also verify that the emulator can be reached by adb.
+Check the output of "adb devices" and enter the emulator name as the serialno in devices.ini:

+[test-emulator]
+serialno=emulator-5554

+The Android emulator normally reports a battery charge of 50%.
+With default settings, autophone will wait indefinitely for the battery to charge.
+To avoid this, edit autophone.ini and change device_battery_min to be less than the emulator battery charge (eg. device_battery_min=40).

+Also be aware that instead of rebooting the device, autophone will kill and restart the emulator.

 ### Setting up phonedash ###

 Set up Phonedash following the instructions at